CS Aerostar Bacău

 Clubul Sportiv Aerostar Bacău, commonly known as Aerostar Bacău or simply as Aerostar, is a Romanian professional football club from the city of Bacău, Bacău County, currently playing in the Liga III.

-Founded in 1977 as Aripile Bacău, "the yellow and blues" are known as the team of the city's aeronautical manufacturing company.
+Founded in 1956 as Victoria Bacău, "the yellow and blues" are known as the team of the city's aeronautical manufacturing company.
 After the fall of communism, the country has undergone a series administrative changes, and in the early 1990s the company changed its name to Aerostar, a name which was also adopted by the football club.
 During the 1993–94 season, the club encountered serious financial problems that led to the exclusion from the Divizia C championship and bankruptcy.
 In the summer of 1995, the side was refounded with the same name of Aerostar Bacău and enrolled in the fourth division.

 History

-Aripile, first years and the ascension (1977–1992)
+First years, Aripile and the ascension (1956–1992)

+The club was founded in 1956 as Victoria Bacău operating around the aircraft company from Bacău and played in the Bacău Regional and County championships.

-Founded in 1977 as Aripile Bacău (The Bacău Wings) the club was enrolled directly in the Divizia C, being assigned to the second series.
+Renamed as Aripile Bacău in 1973, the club promoted for the first time in Divizia C at the end of the 1976–77 season, winning the Bacău County championship and the promotion play-off against Rapid Panciu 3–2 on aggregate, being assigned to the second series.
 The team obtained only a 14th place out of 16 in the first season and a 15th place at the end of the second, being relegated to the fourth tier of the Romanian football league system.
 After one season of absence Aripile promoted back to Divizia C and changed its name in Victoria IRA Bacău.

 As Victoria IRA, the results started to appear: 1980–81 – 6th and 1981–82 – 5th.
 In the summer of 1982 the club ownership decided to change the team's name back to the old one, Aripile Bacău.
 A fantastic season followed, in which Aripile fought for promotion until the last rounds, finishing 2nd, at 5 points behind the local rival, Partizanul Bacău and two points over another team from Bacău County, Petrolul Moinești.
-In the next season "the Airmen" were even closer to the goal of promotion, being separated from the leader, Fepa 74 Bârlad, by only one point.
-Finally the yellow and blues promoted for the first time in the Divizia B at the end of the 1984–85 season, when they secured the first place in the detriment of Mecanica Vaslui, another team from Vaslui County, just like those from Fepa 74.
+In the next season the Airmen were even closer to the goal of promotion, being separated from the leader, FEPA 74 Bârlad, by only one point.

+Finally, the Yellow and Blues achieved their first promotion to Divizia B at the end of the 1984–85 season, finishing in 1st place ahead of Mecanica Vaslui.
+Coached by Mircea Nedelcu, the squad comprised Iliuță, Frunză, Poenaru, Ciudin, Cătineanu, Chiriac, Gh.
+Munteanu, David, Nițoi, Florian, Moldoveanu, Chitic, Grigoraș (25 goals), Scînteie, Cotan, and Dragomir.